Mohkam/json2configmap/README.md

-# Creates a configMap.yml file for Kubernetes from a JSON file
+## Creates a configMap.yml file for Kubernetes from a JSON file
+This package converts appsettings.json to configmap.yaml
+this fork particularly converts .net core appsettings.json to environment variables (config maps) to be used in kubernetes pods.

 ### install
 ```shell